piplay-fork/jsonfx-for-unity3d/JsonFx/JsonFx.Json.UnitTests/bin/Release/Readme.txt

 	- Common literals such as "Infinity", "NaN", and "undefined"
 	- Ignores block and line comments when deserializing

+This version has been modified to work better with Unity3D, especially when building for the iPhone.
+No additional .dll dependencies (such as System.Xml) are required.
+Additional in the sense that Unity does not include them per default.

 Optional ability to control serialization via attributes/interfaces:

 	JsonFx.Json.IJsonSerializable: